Who We Are

 IBEW represents approximately 675,000 members who work in a wide variety of fields, including utilities, construction, telecommunications, broadcasting, manufacturing, railroads and government.

-IBEW 213 has been in operation for over 100 years.
+IBEW Canada has been in operation for over 100 years and represents over 70,000 members from coast-to-coast in every province and territory.
 Their flexibility and willingness to change with the times is what keeps them going.
 They have an active organizing program, not only in traditional electrical work, but in many other areas of the electrical industry.

 ECABC is an association dedicated to the interests of electrical contractors and their suppliers in BC.
 Founded in 1952, membership consists of union affiliated contractors, open shop contractors, manufacturers and distributors.